hrakhshani/SmartShoppAI/README.md

 Your private AI shopping assistant — chat, search products, compare prices, and get personalized recommendations, all running on-device with no data sent to the cloud.

-This is a private, on-device AI assistant built for smart shopping.
-Powered by Apple's MLX framework, it runs advanced language models entirely on your iPhone — your conversations never leave your device.

 Ask for product recommendations, compare options, search the web for reviews, and get tailored suggestions through an interactive preference questionnaire — all within a single chat.

 KEY FEATURES